-Staff in the hall were instructed to use de-escalation language and to give Joe support, both verbally and with hugs, when his behavior escalated to verbal and physical aggression.
-The hall supervisor, Jake, modeled this approach himself for several nights so the staff would see that it could be successful.
-Incidences of Joe’s aggression were reduced dramatically as the staff began to connect with him through their support and affection.
+The team members in the hall were instructed to use de-escalation language and to give Joe support, both verbally and with hugs, when his behavior escalated to verbal and physical aggression.
+The hall supervisor, Jake, modeled this approach himself for several nights so the team members would see that it could be successful.
+Incidences of Joe’s aggression were reduced dramatically as the team members began to connect with him through their support and affection.

 Joe ultimately had to begin to address the biggest source of his pain – his mother’s mental health issues, her emotional abandonment of him and her neglect of him which opened the door for the physical abuse Joe suffered at the hands of his stepfather.
 This would be a long process, but he began to start to express his feelings with his therapist and started to move on with his life.

 As time went on, Joe’s mother stopped visiting him.
 He slowly began to accept that he was never going home to her again.

 Hope for a future?